-- Rebuild face-to-face classes while simultaneously retaining a significant on-line offering, resulting in greater choice and more flexible ways to learn for all our students - Restore the occupancy rate of our classes, while ensuring the highest pedagogical standards in on-line and in- - Continue to build on our success in driving loyalty and re-enrolment of our existing students - Increase marketing efforts with greater focus on a range of modern social-media driven campaigns to stimulate new student enrolments - Expand our range of specialty classes, and aim to re-invigorate our travel-related classes as Australia's borders reopen - Continue to work closely with key stakeholders including, but not limited to, the NSW Department of Education and the Association of Independent Schools (A.I.S.). - Continue our successful investment to grow sponsorship nationally and locally for the AFFFF - Increase the quality and breadth of activities to boost Festival audiences, including the recruitment of an exceptional suite of Festival Ambassadors - Increase the use of sophisticated digital marketing approaches to boost audience engagement around the Festival
+- Expand face-to-face classes while simultaneously retaining a significant on-line offering, resulting in greater choice and more flexible ways to learn for all our students. - Improve the occupancy rate of our classes, while ensuring the highest pedagogical standards in on-line and inperson. - Continue to build on our success in driving loyalty and re-enrolment of our existing students. - Increase marketing efforts with greater focus on a range of digital and social-media driven campaigns to stimulate new student enrolments, - Expand our range of specialty classes, and aim to re-invigorate our travel-related classes as Australia's borders reopen. - Continue to work closely with key stakeholders including, but not limited to, the NSW Department of Education, the Association of Independent Schools (A.I.S.) and the NSW Association of French Teachers (N.A.F.T.). - Continue our successful investment to grow sponsorship nationally and locally for the Alliance Francaise French Film Festival, - Increase the quality and breadth of activities to boost Festival audiences, including the recruitment of an exceptional suite of Festival Ambassadors. - Increase the use of sophisticated digital marketing approaches to boost audience engagement around the Festival.